Convex-Dev/design/docs/cad/003_encoding/README.md

 Note: The value zero is conveniently encoded in this scheme as the single byte `0x10`

-Note: This encoding is chosen in preference to a VLC encoding because:
+Note: This encoding is chosen in preference to a VLQ encoding because:
-- The length of a small integer can be included in the tag, making it more efficient than VLC which requires continuation bits
+- The length of a small integer can be included in the tag, making it more efficient than VLQ which requires continuation bits
 - It is consistent with the natural encoding for two's complement integers on most systems
 - The numerical part is consistent with the format for BigInts

 ### `0x19` Integer (BigInt)

 ```
-0x19 <VLC Count length of Integer = n> <n bytes of data>
+0x19 <VLQ Count length of Integer = n> <n bytes of data>
 ```

-A "Big" Integer is represented by the tag byte `0x19` followed by the VLC encoded length of the Integer in bytes.
+A "Big" Integer is represented by the tag byte `0x19` followed by the VLQ encoded length of the Integer in bytes.
 The Integer MUST be represented in the minimum possible number of bytes - excess leading sign bytes are an invalid encoding.

 The length MUST be at least `9` (otherwise the integer MUST be encoded as a Long).